NellielProject/Nelliel/documentation/PLUGIN-DEV.md

 4. Assuming successful registration of the plugin, the initializer may then complete whatever other functions it needs.

 ## Hooks
 The core of Nelliel's plugin API is hooks.
-These can be set at almost any given part of Nelliel's code or in the code of plugins.
-When the code execution reaches the hook, it will check for any functions or methods registered to it and execute those before continuing.
+These may be set at almost any part of Nelliel's code or in the code of plugins.
+When the code execution reaches a hook, it will check for any functions or methods registered to it and execute those before continuing.

 In order to avoid naming collisions, hooks set by Nelliel will be prepended by `nel-`.
 Hooks set by plugins must be prepended by a unique identifier such as the plugin name.